The upper face—from the elegant curve of the brow to the expressive windows of the eyes—plays a vital role in conveying your overall vibrance.

 Static Crow's Feet lines are corrected with a temple lift

 Example of face at rest with dynamic wrinkles.
-These are best addressed with BOTOX® The only downside is that it needs to be repeatead approximately every 3 to 4 months to maintain an optimal result.
+These are best addressed with BOTOX® The only downside is that it needs to be repeated approximately every 3 to 4 months to maintain an optimal result.

 With age and sun damage many unfavorable things happen to facial skin.
 The surgical procedures above address how to manage excess skin, skin sag, volume loss, etc. The most difficult problem to correct is poor skin quality.

 Aging causes the dermis to thin.
-This, along with sun damage, causes the skin to loose its elasticity.
+This, along with sun damage, causes the skin to lose its elasticity.
 Therefore, neck skin that would snap back in a 30 year old becomes saggy skin in a 50 year old.

 A TCA peel was performed to help this patient's overall skin health and quality.
 Notice the significant improvement with brown spots in the after picture.